tomas-ravalli/fcb-smart-booking/README.md

   <img src="https://img.shields.io/badge/ML-Supervised-lightgrey" alt="ML Task">
 </p>

-> An ML system that forecasts stadium seat availability for football matches. **Objective:** To solve the supply-demand imbalance in ticket sales by using machine learning to predict seat availability, maximizing matchday revenue and improving the fan experience at the stadium.
+> An ML system that forecasts seat availability per stadium zone for football matches. **Objective:** To solve the supply-demand imbalance in ticket sales by using machine learning to predict seat availability, maximizing matchday revenue and improving the fan experience at the stadium.

 ### Outline